 A successful alumna will take her place in the world committed to Torah learning and active participation in the Jewish community.
 Through the AMIT experience, our alumni develop a lifelong connection to the Land of Israel.

 The students are expected to confirm to the school dress code.
 For details, please consult our website – www.midreshetamit.org.

 Students and faculty have a warm and close relationship.
 Our Coordinator of Student Activities is available around the clock to assist the students in any way.
 Our caring Mechanchot meet each student weekly to talk or learn b'chavruta.
 Our staff opens their homes to the students regularly for Shabbatot and Chagim.

-As the home of over a hundred children under the care of the Israeli government, Beit Hayeled is close and direct contact with the proper security apparatus at all times.
+As the home of over a hundred children under the care of the Israeli government, Beit Hayeled is in close and direct contact with the proper security apparatus at all times.
 Our building is monitored 24 hours a day by closed circuit cameras with an armed guard present.
 The building has a "safe area" on the lower level that can accommodate all of the residents at Beit Hayeled.
 The safety of our students is of paramount important to us while she is out of the building as well.
-Therefore, students need to sign out each "Off Shabbat" and provide leave us the name and phone number of hosts to use in case of emergency.
+Therefore, students need to sign out each "Off Shabbat" and provide us with the name and phone number of hosts to use in case of emergency.
 Each student has a cell phone which enable us to text her easily in case of emergency.